-How to Build an Email List from Scratch (A 5 Step Walkthrough)
+How to Build a Qualified Email List from Scratch in 5 Easy Steps

-Every business is.
-An email list gives you access to possible customers - qualified business leads prospectively interested in buying what you sell.
+As an ecommerce business, building an email list is almost as important as the store itself.
+An email list gives you direct access to possible customers - qualified business leads interested in buying what you sell.

 Step 1: Create an Incentive